 At one point, I was offered job opportunities that were almost identical (even right next door to each other!) so it came down to the fine details.
 One organization was focused very much on personal growth and business opportunities, the other had a good amount of focus on personal growth but also provided a great deal of community outreach.
 Both were outstanding opportunities, but I had to assess what was important to me and the culture I wanted to be a part of at this point in my life before making my decision.

 If you have the opportunity during an interview to ask questions, make it a point to ask about the company culture.
 This question often reveals what type of environment you will be working in.
 It may be evident before you get to this point, but hearing personal experiences from the people you will be working with (or for) can help gain a full understanding of the day to day vibes of the workplace.

 Company Successes & Future

 We suggest that with any opportunity you receive you look at the past company successes and plans for the future.
 Yes, even if you only have one offer on the table.
 There is more than one instance of newly hired employees suddenly finding themselves laid off after just one year of work because the company is downsizing or closing altogether.
 Knowing the company’s strategic direction and plans for the future is important.
-Most organizations will have this information readily available on their website for their potential employees, investors and customers, so take advantage of it.
+Most organizations will have this information readily available on their website to their potential employees, investors, and customers, so take advantage of it.